Covid community cases hit triple figures

 They will continue to provide tele-health services where that is most appropriate, he said.

-This week is infection prevention control week, and Bloomfield acknowledged the "huge dedication and effort" of IPC professionals working on the front line.
+This week is also infection prevention control week, and Bloomfield acknowledges the "huge dedication and effort" of IPC professionals working on the front line.

 Robertson said officials have been planning for the health system to cope with rising cases, such as sharing workforce around the country.
 Today seven people are in ICU and those rates are keeping steady and not an issue right now, he said.